turtlesrus01/challenge-one/README.md

-# challenge1
+# challenge-one
-The homework challenge for the first week.
+The homework challenge for the first week of classes.